The Real Housewives of Miami: 2010–2013: Original run

-Seasons 4–6
+2020–present: Revival

 Andy Cohen, the show's executive producer and reunion host, stated in November 2020 that talks were underway to return the show to Peacock.
 The series' return date was confirmed in February 2021.
 Season four premiered on December 16, 2021, and ended on March 10, 2022.
 The entire cast was rebooted, including six housewives as main cast members: Lisa Hochstein, Alexia Nepola (formerly Echevarria), and Larsa Pippen from previous seasons, as well as Guerdy Abraira, Julia Lemigova and Nicole Martin as new cast members.
 Adriana de Moura and Marysol Patton, both from the original cast, appeared in recurring roles, as did Kiki Barth, who was added to the rebooted cast.
 Previous cast members, Lea Black and Joanna Krupa, were asked but declined in returning to the show.

 Peacock renewed the show for a fifth season in October 2022, confirming its premiere date in December 2022.
 All of the main housewives returned for the fifth season, as did all of the recurring cast members.
 Black, who was a main cast member in the first three original seasons, appeared as a guest throughout the season.
 The fifth season began on December 8, 2022, and ended on March 23, 2023; the first four episodes aired on Thursday, December 8, with new episodes released weekly thereafter.

 Bravo announced in May 2023 that the sixth season would premiere on their network, and also distributed through Peacock.
 All of the main housewives returned for the sixth season, as did all of the recurring cast members.
 Ana Quincoces, who was a main cast member in season two, appeared as a guest.
 The sixth season premiered on November 1, 2023.

-Season 7–present

 Bravo renewed the show for a seventh season in May 2024.
 In July 2024, Larsa Pippen confirmed that she would be returning for the seventh season.
 In August 2024, Lisa Hochstein confirmed her return for the seventh season.
 In September 2024, Nicole Martin announced her decision to depart the show as a full-time cast member, to focus on her family.
 In November 2024, it was announced that new housewife Stephanie Shojaee would be joining the cast as a full-time cast member.

 The first teaser trailer for the seventh season was aired during the season fourteen finale of The Real Housewives of Beverly Hills, on April 15, 2025.
 The rest of the main housewives returned for the seventh season, as did all of the recurring cast members.
 Martin, who was a main cast member in seasons four through six, appeared as a guest during the season.
 The seventh season premiered on June 11, 2025.
+Following the conclusion of the seventh season, it was reported the series was placed on hiatus by Bravo.